jpmorganchase/salt-ds/.changeset/silent-monkeys-return.md

 "@salt-ds/lab": minor
 ---

+Submenu's now persist when the cursor moves from the menu to the body.
+This makes it easier to interact with submenus.
 Added `getVirtualElement` to Menu.
 To allow positioning Menu's relative to a custom reference area.
 This can be used to create a context menu.

 ```tsx